 British Columbia Travel Guide

-The provincial capital of British Columbia is the city of Victoria, situated on the southern tip of Vancouver Island, but its largest and most populated city is Vancouver, known as Canada's 'emerald jewel' because of its green-blue vistas of mountains and sea.
+The provincial capital of British Columbia is the city of Victoria, situated on the southern tip of Vancouver Island.
+But its largest and most populated city is Vancouver, blessed with incredible vistas of forested mountains and staggering ocean views.

 Become our British Columbia Travel Expert

 We are looking for contributors for our British Columbia travel guide.
 If you are a local, a regular traveller to British Columbia or a travel professional with time to contribute and answer occasional forum questions, please contact us.